RoboticMind/Project-Whitelist-Checker/README.md

 1. Go to either:
     * the "last 40 days" stats for a project on [BOINCStats](https://www.boincstats.com/)
     * a project on [BOINC Combined Statistics](https://boinc.netsoft-online.com/)
-2. If using it it as bookmark, you will also need to click the bookmark once on that page (every time)
+2. If using it it as bookmark, you will also need to click the bookmark when on that page (every time)

 Note: this can only check zero credit days and work availability score.
 There are other requirements that this cannot check